 I like to start with an appetizer that help break the ice at a party, and encourage guests to interact.
 Quinoa Tabbouleh on Pita is a Mediterranean-inspired salad/dip that features high-protein quinoa; tomatoes that provide lycopene; parsley, which is full of antioxidants; and olive oil, which helps lower inflammation.

-Stuffed Petite Peppers are roasted and stuffed with, nutty-tasting millet, smoky Canadian bacon, parsley, garlic and onion.
+As a second appetizer my Stuffed Petite Peppers roasted and stuffed with, nutty-tasting millet, smoky Canadian bacon, parsley, garlic and onion are delicious.
 They’re the perfect two-bite appetizer you can pass around and the peppers are antioxidant powerhouses.
 The millet is gluten free and protein rich.
 Just because these morsels are a party food doesn’t mean they aren’t good for you.

 There’s nothing like impressing your guests with a beautiful Spiced Rack of Lamb.
 My secret is that it’s really simple to prepare and packs a nutritional wallop.
 Like other red meats, lamb is loaded with vitamin B12 for energy and lysine for repairing tissue.
 New Zealand lamb is lower in fat that domestic, plus it’s tenderer and cooks faster.
 The garlic in the rub contains compounds that help relax artery walls and minimize inflammation.